Heather Knight (educator)

-She began her career on the faculty of the University of the Pacific, becoming an award winning associate provost until she was asked to take over as provost at Andrews University.
+She began her career on the faculty of the University of the Pacific, becoming an award-winning associate provost until she was asked to take over as provost at Andrews University.
 In 2009, she became the 21st President of Pacific Union College.

-Biography

-Personal life
+Early life and education

 Heather Joy Knight was born in Jamaica and lived there for the first nine years of her life.
 She immigrated to the United States, settling in the Bronx, New York, with her parents Austin and Herolin Evelyn.
 Knight is married to professor and outreach chaplain, Norman Knight.
 They have five sons and three daughters.

-Education

 Knight began her formal education while in Jamaica under the British system.
-After her family moved to the Bronx, New York, she attended the Fiorello H. LaGuardia High School, featured in the 1980 Academy Award winning movie Fame and the 1982 TV Series, majoring in vocal performance.
+After her family moved to the Bronx, New York, she attended the Fiorello H. LaGuardia High School, featured in the 1980 Academy Award winning movie Fame and the 1982 TV series, majoring in vocal performance.

 Knight began her undergraduate education at Howard University in Washington, DC but transferred a year later to Oakwood University, then known as Oakwood College, in Huntsville, Alabama where she graduated in 1982 with a bachelor's degree in English.
 Two years later, she got her master's degree in English from Loma Linda University in Loma Linda, California.
 In 1991, she received her doctorate, also in English, from Stanford University in Palo Alto, California.
 She completed postdoctoral studies in management and leadership in education at Harvard University in Cambridge, Massachusetts.